linearregression/course-notes/data-science/05-lectures.md

 Heteroskedasticity = when variance itself is not constant
 * may not be a problem
 * can increase overall error estimates, can lead to Type 2 errors

+# Fraud and Benford's law
+Another reason for the decline: more retractions

+Benford's law predicts the distribution of the digits within numerical data
+* the distribution is often not even, weighted towards lower digits
+* for some scientific data, the first digit followed the law but later digits did diverge

+the law: P(d) = log10(1+1/d)

+Not always true:
+* data must span many orders of magnitude
+* no floors or ceilings

+# Multiple hypothesis testing
+A third possible reason: if you test many different hypotheses over the same data, then you need to adjust significance down

+Familywise error rate
+* detecting an effect in multiple experiments even if there is no effect is increasingly likely as you increase the number of experiments - 50 tests means about a 90% chance of a spurious positive
+* Bonferroni correction: divide by the number of hypotheses
+* Sidak correction: assert independence

+False discovery rate:
+Q = FDR = FD/D (false discoveries over total discoveries) Benajmini-Hochberg procedure to control FDR

+# Big Data
+are classical stats sufficient for big data?
+Big data can allow spurious correlations

+increasing # of records decreases variance but increases bias

+# Bayesian intro
+Frequentist approach: probability of seeing X given the null hypothesis Bayesian approach: probability of a given outcome given X

+Incorporating prior knowledge is both a strength and a weakness
+Criticism: prior knowledge can justify anything
+Counter: 0.05 p is arbitrary

+# Bayes rule
+Frequentists only use current data; Bayesians incorporate prior belief as well

+P(H|D) = (P(D|H) * P(H)) / P(D)

+Naive Bayes: probabilities are independent